opsone-ch/documentation/general/index.rst

 5. We detect the language and build your webapp
 6. Your webapp is deployed to the Ops One App Platform

-At the moment we support the following languages:
+Currently, we support the following languages:

 .. toctree::
    :maxdepth: 1